hiroshiyui/my_ansible_playbooks/README.md

 ## Requirements

-* Python 2: Since Ansible currently has insufficient Python 3 support :-( You may use VirtualEnv or some similar Python version manager to setup a Python 2 installation.
+* Python 2: Since Ansible currently has insufficient Python 3 support :-( You may want to use VirtualEnv or some similar Python version manager to setup a Python 2 installation.

 ## Installation